|

 The purpose of his essay was to

-document the symptoms of the disorder, which he described as
+document the symptoms of the medical disorder, which he described as

 "Involuntary tremulous motion, with lessened muscular power, in parts not in